rmarescu/gumroad-mcp/README.md

 > [!NOTE]
 > The server automatically appends the API version (`/v2`) to your base URL.
 For example, with `GUMROAD_BASE_URL="https://example.com"`, API requests will be sent to `https://example.com/v2`.

+Please refer to these [instructions](https://modelcontextprotocol.io/quickstart/user) on how to add the MCP Server to Claude Desktop.

 ## Contributing